Dispersion of Multiferroic Nanoparticles in a Bent-Core Nematic Liquid Crystal: Experimental and Theoretical Study: Results and Discussions

 Cybotactic clusters are a nanometric size collection of molecules arranged in $Sm C$ type arrangement \cite{panarin2018formation_31, francescangeli2009ferroelectric_61}.
-The dipole moment (${\bm p}^{\prime}$) of the cybotactic cluster arises because of the collective alignment of molecules along their short axis and creates a locally polar cybotactic cluster whose average dipole moment is perpendicular to the long molecular axes \cite{francescangeli2009ferroelectric_61}.
+The dipole moment (${\bm p}^{\prime}$) of the cybotactic cluster is perpendicular to the long molecular axes \cite{francescangeli2009ferroelectric_61}.
 In other words, if $\mathbf{n}_c$ denotes the cluster director, then the dipole moment of the cybotactic clusters, denoted by ${\bm p}^{\prime}$, will be orthogonal (or approximately orthogonal) to $\mathbf{n}_c$.
-We conjecture that in Region $2$ of Figure~\ref{fig:9}, for moderately low temperatures below the isotropic-nematic transition temperature, there will be anti-parallel dipole-dipole coupling between the dipole moment of ferroelectric nanoparticle (${\bm p}$), and dipole moment of cybotactic clusters (${\bm p}^{\prime}$) \cite{ghosh2011effect_19, derbali2020dielectric_33}.
-As a consequence, ${\bm p}^{\prime}$ is either parallel or anti-parallel to $\mathbf{n}_g$ (see the assumption in the preceding paragraph) and, $\mathbf{n}_g$ and $\mathbf{n}_c$ are approximately orthogonal to each other.
-A possible scenario is that the cluster molecules lie in the plane orthogonal to $\mathbf{n}_c$ i.e. as ${\bm p}^{\prime}$ reorients to align with ${\bm p}$, $\mathbf{n}_c$ aligns along the direction normal to the cluster and the molecules lie in the plane of the cluster as shown in Fig. (10), creating a disordering effect within the cluster.
+We conjecture that in Region $2$ of Figure~\ref{fig:9}, for moderately low temperatures below the isotropic-nematic transition temperature, we have anti-parallel dipole-dipole coupling between the dipole moment of ferroelectric nanoparticle (${\bm p}$), and dipole moment of cybotactic clusters (${\bm p}^{\prime}$) \cite{ghosh2011effect_19, derbali2020dielectric_33}.
+As a consequence, ${\bm p}^{\prime}$ is either parallel or anti-parallel $\bm p$, which in turn, is aligned with $\mathbf{n}_g$ (see the assumption in the preceding paragraph).
+Thus, $\mathbf{n}_g$ and $\mathbf{n}_c$ are approximately orthogonal to each other.
+A possible scenario is that the cluster molecules lie in the plane orthogonal to $\mathbf{n}_c$ i.e. as ${\bm p}^{\prime}$ reorients to align with ${\bm p}$, $\mathbf{n}_c$ aligns along the direction normal to the cluster and the molecules lie randomly in the plane of the cluster as shown in Fig. (10), creating a disordering effect within the cluster.
 This is somewhat captured by the mathematical model in the next section, and is in qualitative agreement with the dielectric spectroscopy measurements that suggest reduced cluster size for the doped system, compared to the pure system as represented by Fig. (5).
 This also qualitatively explains the observation that the rate of increase of the mean order parameter of the doped system decreases with decreasing temperature in Figure~\ref{fig:9}, and the gap between the (mean) order parameters of the doped and pure systems decreases with decreasing temperature i.e. as we move into the deep nematic phase.

 \underline{Region 3}: The Low Temperature Regime